phac-nml/irida/doc/administrator/galaxy/setup.md

 export PATH=~/miniconda3/bin:$PATH
 source activate galaxy
 ```
-Other steps will specify when you need to add setup instructions to this file.
+Other steps will specify when you need to add additional instructions to this file.

 ### Step 4: Modify configuration file